 When you go on vacation, who is going to look after it?
 Unless you know someone who also loves snakes, you can forget asking family members.
 They may say yes to a dog, cat, or even a hamster, but to ask them to look after a 10' snake, the answer is likely to be no.

 The benefit of living where we do, we get to see them and they take care of themselves.
-They are wild and they will stay wild.

 Red Tailed Boa Feeding

 Captively bred boas will be fed mice and rats which have been humanely killed.
 As the snake matures, it can have chicken and rabbit, again, those which have been humanely slaughtered.
 Meat given to a pet snake should be sourced from a reputable dealer and not from a grocery store, where generally speaking, meat is of poor quality.
 Although there are videos on YouTube where owners are feeding their snakes live food, some people opt not to do this as it could injure the snake.
-Obviously in the wild, like we see here, it is part of nature.
+Obviously in the wild, like we see here, it's part of nature.